timmorrisdev/ms4-sea-and-shore-store/README.md

     python3 manage.py migrate
     ```

 - Use the created fixtures files to add the product data to the database.
-Note that the order is important to allow model relationships to be made corectly.
+Note that the order is important to allow model relationships to be made correctly.

     ```
     python3 manage.py loaddata category